microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 ### Predefined Config Settings

-This is a set of configuration settings, appart from the default values, needed to run the demo in Trapezoidal Sensorless/Sensored or Sinusoidal Sensored mode, with the motor ACT57BLF02.
+This is a set of configuration settings, apart from the default values, needed to run the demo in Trapezoidal Sensorless/Sensored or Sinusoidal Sensored mode, with the motor ACT57BLF02.
 Overwrite the settings from [`mc_config.h`](#configurable-parameters) file with the ones listed below:

 <br><h4> 1.
 Trapezoidal Sensorless </h4></br>